(Amazon UK link) |

 And yet… I didn’t find myself empathising at all with Eve herself.
 She tells the story almost prosaically, despite a terrible tragedy that strikes shortly before her eighth birthday.
-She moves from the city to a a farm in Wales where she lives with her grandparents, and gradually becomes a country-loving child.
+She moves from the city to a farm in Wales where she lives with her grandparents, and gradually becomes a country-loving child.
 But there doesn’t seem to be any insight into who she really is.
 She describes herself in various ways, and we know how different people in the village see her.
 But she doesn’t feel real, somehow.
 I couldn’t get inside her head at all.

 I also felt that, while the book was very readable, there wasn’t a whole lot of story.
 There are hints that terrible things happen and that secrets unfold… yet we know, almost from the start, what is going to happen.
 Eve recounts from her adult perspective when her grandparents died, and how… so when these are described in more detail towards the end, there are no surprises.

 There are also hints early in the book that - for instance - a child goes missing, possibly abducted; that Eve herself has a nasty burn mark from a fire; that she had an unpleasant experience with a man at a young age; that the father of her baby is called Daniel.
-These are expanded on much later in the book, but since they were expected, the expanded telling loses any kind of shock value.
+These are expanded on much later in the book, but since they are expected, the expanded telling loses any kind of shock value.
 I read the last third of the book waiting for some new revelations, some twist, perhaps - and it was all rather predictable as mentioned in the hints.

 There are also scraps of information from Eve’s mother’s shoebox of memorabilia: scribbled notes, objects saved for nostalgia.
 And yet, she never really learns all that much about her unknown father, other than his name.
 Indeed, none of the real questions are resolved - who started the fire?
 What happened to the people who disappeared…?